lordnik22/org-shoplist/README.md

 ## Introduction ##

-org-shoplist is a emacs package which extends org-mode with a parser for food related structures.
+`org-shoplist` is a emacs package which extends org-mode with a parser for food related structures.
 These include ingredients, recipes and shopping lists.
 It provides general functions to create, read, aggregate and calculate with these structures.

+A normal user would only write correctly formatted food-recipes and use the functions `org-shoplist`, `org-shoplist-factor-up` and `org-shoplist-factor-down`.

-In the following these structures are descriped in more detail, explaing what they are and which custom variable affect there behaivior.
+For tinkering users, the following chapters describe these structures in more detail, explaing what they are and which custom variable affect there behaivior.

+For programmers, read the code it's all there.

 ## Ingredients ##
 Enclose the ingredients with `org-shoplist-ing-start-char` and